Australian Church: Membership

 The Australian Church's membership was dominated by educated, middle-class professionals, many of whom were influential members of Australian society.
-The historian Marion Maddox points out that a third of the members of the church's inaugural 21-member committee have entries in the Australian Dictionary of Biography, including a member of parliament, two mayors, and the Victorian chief health officer.
+The historian Marion Maddox notes that one third of the members of the church's inaugural 21-member committee have entries in the Australian Dictionary of Biography, including a member of parliament, two mayors, and the Victorian chief health officer.
 The church's members were generally politically left-leaning, but ranged in philosophy from liberalism to socialism.
-Maddox notes that despite the church's sometimes radical beliefs, its tactics were often influenced by its educated and middle-class membership, who typically held a preference for fundraising and education campaigns over militancy.
-She writes that, "The frame for Australian Church activism tended to be that change is best led by well-mannered ladies and gentlemen; and that improvement for the working class includes exhorting that class's members to adopt more middle-class modes of life."
-Maddox describes this "elite radicalism" as "remarkably successful" and argues that the church made significant contributions to both political debate and social welfare in Melbourne.
+Maddox notes that despite the church's sometimes radical beliefs, its tactics were often influenced by its educated and middle-class membership, who typically held a preference for fundraising and education campaigns that would encourage the working class to "adopt more middle-class modes of life", rather than engaging in militant activism.